-If 2 signals (2 radio transmitters or a signal received over several paths, such as with multipath reception) are received on the same channel, the stronger signal is demodulated and the weaker signal is suppressed.
+If two signals (two radio transmitters or a signal received over several paths, such as with multipath reception) are received on the same channel, the stronger signal is demodulated and the weaker signal is suppressed.
 The limiting amplifier and/or the FM demodulator is responsible for this.
 The effect already occurs at level differences < 0.5 dB.
 A typical value of an FM tuner is 1.5 dB.
+The capture effect can also be recognized at the second FM threshold, where the noise increasingly suppresses the useful signal.